nadarabea1/HTML5-labs/README.md

 1. **Form Validation**: Implement form validation using CSS.
 2. **Hover**: Create a button with hover effects and animations using CSS.
 3. **Card**: Use CSS to draw spades.

+## Lab 4: Bootstrap

+This lab focuses on using Bootstrap classes to create responsive layouts and components.